Astronomy: Observational astronomy

-Radio astronomy
+Radio

-Radio astronomy uses radiation with wavelengths greater than approximately one millimeter, outside the visible range.
-Radio astronomy is different from most other forms of observational astronomy in that the observed radio waves can be treated as waves rather than as discrete photons.
-Hence, it is relatively easier to measure both the amplitude and phase of radio waves, whereas this is not as easily done at shorter wavelengths.

-Although some radio waves are emitted directly by astronomical objects, a product of thermal emission, most of the radio emission that is observed is the result of synchrotron radiation, which is produced when electrons orbit magnetic fields.
-Additionally, a number of spectral lines produced by interstellar gas, notably the hydrogen spectral line at 21 cm, are observable at radio wavelengths.

-A wide variety of other objects are observable at radio wavelengths, including supernovae, interstellar gas, pulsars, and active galactic nuclei.
+Radio astronomy uses radiation with long wavelengths, mainly between 1 millimeter and 15 meters (frequencies from 20 MHz to 300 GHz), far outside the visible range.
+Hydrogen, otherwise an invisible gas, produces a spectral line at 21 cm (1420 MHz) which is observable at radio wavelengths.
+Objects observable at radio wavelengths include interstellar gas, pulsars, fast radio bursts, supernovae, and active galactic nuclei.

-Infrared astronomy
+Infrared

-Infrared astronomy is founded on the detection and analysis of infrared radiation, wavelengths longer than red light and outside the range of our vision.
+Infrared astronomy detects infrared radiation with wavelengths longer than red visible light, outside the range of our vision.
 The infrared spectrum is useful for studying objects that are too cold to radiate visible light, such as planets, circumstellar disks or nebulae whose light is blocked by dust.
 The longer wavelengths of infrared can penetrate clouds of dust that block visible light, allowing the observation of young stars embedded in molecular clouds and the cores of galaxies.
 Observations from the Wide-field Infrared Survey Explorer (WISE) have been particularly effective at unveiling numerous galactic protostars and their host star clusters.

 With the exception of infrared wavelengths close to visible light, such radiation is heavily absorbed by the atmosphere, or masked, as the atmosphere itself produces significant infrared emission.
 Consequently, infrared observatories have to be located in high, dry places on Earth or in space.
 Some molecules radiate strongly in the infrared.
-This allows the study of the chemistry of space; more specifically it can detect water in comets.
+This allows the study of the chemistry of space.

+The James Webb Space Telescope senses infrared radiation to detect very distant galaxies.
+Visible light from these galaxies was emitted billions of years ago and the expansion of the universe shifted the light in to the infrared range.
+By studying these distant galaxies astronomers hope to learn about the formation of the first galaxies.

-Optical astronomy
+Optical

-Historically, optical astronomy, also called visible light astronomy, is the oldest form of astronomy.
+Historically, optical astronomy, which has been also called visible light astronomy, is the oldest form of astronomy.
 Images of observations were originally drawn by hand.
 In the late 19th century and most of the 20th century, images were made using photographic equipment.
 Modern images are made using digital detectors, particularly using charge-coupled devices (CCDs) and recorded on modern medium.
-Although visible light itself extends from approximately 4000 Å to 7000 Å (400 nm to 700 nm), that same equipment can be used to observe some near-ultraviolet and near-infrared radiation.
+Although visible light itself extends from approximately 380 to 700 nm that same equipment can be used to observe some near-ultraviolet and near-infrared radiation.